 Entirely Doing the Bathroom Remodel Yourself

 If you are handy with common household tools, you can probably take on projects like installing bathroom flooring, laying ceramic tile, painting walls, installing a bathroom vanity, adding a GFCI outlet, and even running branch circuits.

-But when it comes to advanced activities like building an entirely new shower stall, installing whole-bathroom wiring, or doing a premium-quality tile surround job, consider whether you are truly up to the job.
+But when it comes to advanced activities such as building an entirely new shower stall, installing whole-bathroom wiring, or doing a premium-quality tile surround job, consider whether you are truly up to the job.
 Many bathroom remodeling projects will, in the end, be less expensive and less frustrating if you call in the professionals from the start.

 Starting With the Primary Bathroom Remodel

 If your house has two or more bathrooms and all need remodeling work, it makes complete sense to begin with the largest, most heavily used master bathroom.
 Or does it?

 Unless you are a highly experienced do-it-yourselfer, your first bathroom remodeling project will be a learning experience.
 Mishaps will happen.
 Paint will spill.
 Toilets will leak.
 Instead of starting with the most visible bathroom, start with a smaller one: a powder room or a kid's bathroom.
 The smaller spaces in these bathrooms mean that they are easier, cheaper, and faster to remodel.